Category: Musings

 • The Time Change

-But then outside everything is lit with strange blue glow that makes you feel that right now is a moment that doesn’t belong to day or night.
+It’s dark inside, but outside everything is lit with strange blue glow that makes you feel that right now is a moment that doesn’t belong to day or night.
 It’s a liminal time; a time people usually don’t pay attention to, or if they do, and if they feel it, perhaps they feel a strange kind of sorrow.
 A friend of mine once remarked on this during a drive in the country.
 A confirmed urban city guy, he said, what do people do out here.
 At the time I thought they’re probably inside making dinner, or any number of evening activities.
 But I knew what he meant.
 It’s a liminal time, and it’s a liminal light.
 Civil, nautical, astronomical twilight.
 And the birds, they were chatty about it.

 As I contemplate this light this particular evening, maybe because the time had recently changed, and so now the light had shifted in my usual day schedule, and so this almost-light captured my attention, as I contemplated, I imagine someone coming into the house then.
 The door must have been unlocked or maybe they had a key.
 And maybe it’s not someone, maybe it’s you.